A guide to part-time job tax withholding

 Working a part-time job to stay busy and make money isn’t meant to be as intense as landing a full-time, long-term job.
 But, the tax planning that goes into short-term and part-time jobs can actually be more complicated.
 That’s because the more jobs someone has during the year, the more likely they are to have the wrong amount of taxes taken out of their paychecks.
 This could mean a big tax refund (which maybe could have helped pay for expenses during the year if left in their paychecks) or a painful tax bill (which could have been minimized if spread out over their paychecks).
 Either way, taxes and surprises don’t really go well together.

-Part-time job tax withholding complications for multiple jobs, low earners and entrepreneurs
+Tax complications for second jobs, part time jobs, low earners and entrepreneurs

-“The W-4 looks pretty simple.
-The section you give to your employer is less than half a page.
-But the devil’s in the details or more precisely, the worksheet you should fill out to figure out how many allowances you really need.
-The traditional ‘wisdom,’ that you just put down the number of people in your home, has never been the right way to do it,” said Jackie Perlman, principal tax research analyst at The Tax Institute at H&R Block.
+“The W-4 can be pretty simple, but the devil’s in the details, or more precisely, the worksheet you should fill out,” said Jackie Perlman, principal tax research analyst at The Tax Institute at H&R Block.
 “Especially if you have multiple jobs, you need to think about the big picture.”

-For example, a teacher who tutors part-time over the summer might make a fraction of his annual income from their tutoring job.
-But the tutoring company doesn’t know about the teacher’s primary job, or that his spouse also earns a full salary.
-For example, three allowances on $10,000 of income results in a different withholding amount than three allowances on $60,000 combined income.
-The teacher probably needs fewer allowances (which will result in more withholding) or to request an additional amount of withholding from his employer.
+For example, a teacher who tutors part-time over the summer might make a fraction of his annual income from his tutoring job.
+But if the teacher doesn’t complete the multiple jobs worksheet on his W-4, the tutoring company doesn’t take into account the teacher’s primary job.
+For example, the standard withholding on $10,000 of income will be different from the standard withholding on $60,000 combined income.
+The teacher will probably need more withholding or to request an additional amount of withholding from his employer.